stonepros/stone/doc/releases/luminous.rst

   not target all devices in the cluster.

 * Added new configuration "public bind addr" to support dynamic environments like Kubernetes.
-When set the Ceph MON daemon could bind locally to an IP address and advertise a different IP address ``public addr`` on the network.
+When set the Stone MON daemon could bind locally to an IP address and advertise a different IP address ``public addr`` on the network.